gwilken/ariadne-io/README.md

 # Ariadne-IO
 A wireless hardware and software IoT project that monitors multiple streams of realtime data from a sailboat.
 Access data over the internet or locally.
 Designed for easy and quick viewing on an iPad.
+This project also taps into an open comm port of the Electric Yacht electric motor installed on the boat and decodes motor status messages, giving us a wealth of real time motor data.

 ### Project Overview